-Goals were identified in 2023 AAP.
-In 2023, no new affordable single-family homes were completed or sold by year's end with HOME funds.
-However, prior year funds were utilized to rehab a total of (9) single family homes and 2023 Single Family Rehab funds were not fully utilized due to funds being approved late in 2023 as well as there were material and contractor availability issues.
+Goals were identified in 2024 AAP.
+In 2024, no new affordable single-family homes were completed or sold by year's end with HOME funds.
+However, prior year funds were utilized to rehab a total of (7) single family homes and 2024 Single Family Rehab funds were not fully utilized due to funds being approved late in 2024 and delays during the bidding process of contractors.
 Not having the funds in time for construction/home rehab season results in delayed results.
 Further, supply chain issues continue to impact the completion of projects or inflation has severely impacted project budgets.
 In addition, several more applications were received, but did not meet the City's underwriting criteria.
 West Allis advertises our housing rehab loan program to include loans for "architectural barrier" removal for persons with disabilities.
 Applications for this type of rehab loan are minimal.